 Atlassian’s JIRA is a general purpose issue-tracking tool designed to be flexible.
 JIRA believes every team has a unique process for shipping software and that they can match the way a team works.

 To be sure, one tool that can do anything is seductive on the surface.
 However, after each individual team customizes the tool in their own way, your organization is left with several different tools that happen to come from one vendor.
 We believe this approach comes with inherent risks:

-Twenty-five years’ of experience as a software consultancy working on thousands of projects has led us to appreciate the value of teams using a consistent and well-defined process.
 Tracker is a precision instrument, optimized for cross-functional agile development teams.
-It’s designed to facilitate modern software practices and drive the work so managers don’t need to hassle people to update tasks.
-We believe agile teams only need three things from a project management tool in order to thrive:
+It facilitates consistent outcomes, smooth collaboration, and drives the work so managers don’t need to hassle people to update tasks.
+We believe agile software teams only need three things from a project management tool to thrive: